 The standard shall take effect for annual reporting periods beginning on January 1, 2018 or thereafter.
 Early adoption is permitted.
-In general, the standard will be applied retrospectively; however, entities will be allowed to choose certain adjustments in the framework of the transitional provisions of the standard with regard to the implementation thereof for previous reporting periods.
+In general, the standard will be applied retroactively; however, entities will be allowed to choose certain adjustments in the framework of the transitional provisions of the standard with regard to the implementation thereof for previous reporting periods.

-The company examines the impact of the IFRS15 its financial statements which in its opinion, not expected to be material.
+The Company has examined the estimated impact of standard IFRS 15 on its financial statements and according to its assessment it is not expected be material.